viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Cora Z7 has VREFP and VREFN connected to ADCGND

-- The XADC also has an on-chip reference option which is selected by connecting VREFP and VREFN to ADCGND as shown in Figure 6-1.
-Due to reduced accuracy, the on-chip reference does impact the measurement performance of the XADC as explained previously

-We will set the XADC to use 10 ADCCLK clocks for the acquisition.
-For 10 clocks to have a duration of 629 ns, we would need to use a frequency of 15.898&nbsp;MHz.
-We need to find an XADC input frequency DCLK, which, divided by an integer, results in a frequency close to 15.898&nbsp;MHz.

-Using a Clocking Wizard, we are able to generate an output frequency of 95.363 MHz (with the Wizard clocked by 50&nbsp;MHz from the Zynq FCLK_CLK0).
-95.363 MHz divided by 6 gives us a DCLK of 15.894 MHz, which is very close to the value we desire.

-With ADCCLK of 15.894 MHz, we will achieve a sampling rate of 497 ksps (a single conversion cycle will take 32 ADCCLKs).

-This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26&nbsp;MHz and 4 ADCCLKs allowed for the acquisition, we get 150&nbsp;ns acquisition time, which is more than enough.

-However, in our design, we are limited to using an ADCCLK frequency of 23.84&nbsp;MHz (95.363&nbsp;MHz divided by 4) because we must use an XADC clock of 95.363&nbsp;MHz to achieve the 629&nbsp;ns acquisition time for the unipolar input as described in the previous chapter.
-Therefore, the resulting sampling rate will be 917 ksps (a single conversion cycle will take 26 ADCCLKs).

 ## A short introduction to Zynq-7000 XADC

 ### What is XADC